 \subsection{Model architectures}

-Current trends in EO image classification leverage the capabilities of DL architectures for computer vision, learning data representations that very often lead to superior predictive performance.
-We recognize that there are many different approaches, stemming from different model architectures and model variants.
-These can differ in various 'finer' details (e.g., number and width of layers, hyper-parameter values, and learning regimes), often developed for a particular task at hand.
-Rather than seeking a state-of-the-art performance for each individual EO problem/dataset, in this study, we are interested in providing a more general evaluation framework, and benchmarking models by analyzing their characteristics and unique properties through the lens of their predictive performance and learning efficiency across all datasets.
+Current trends in EO image classification leverage the capabilities of DL architectures for computer vision, learning data representations that often lead to superior predictive performance.
+We recognize that there are many different approaches stemming from different model architectures and model variants.
+These can differ in various 'finer' details (e.g., number and width of layers, hyper-parameter values, and learning regimes), often developed for a particular task.
+Rather than seeking a state-of-the-art performance for each EO problem/dataset, in this study, we are interested in providing a more general evaluation framework and benchmarking models by analyzing their characteristics and unique properties through the lens of their predictive performance and learning efficiency across all datasets.

-Therefore, our model-architecture (and parameter) choices are motivated by different architecture 'classes', such as the traditional convolutional architectures as well as the more recent attentional and mlp-based architectures.
-This also renders models with different sizes, training/inference time, different abilities in a transfer-learning setting, etc. More specifically, we investigate several architectures which have been traditionally used for EO image classification tasks such as: AlexNet \cite{krizhevsky2012imagenet}, VGG16 \cite{simonyan2014very}, ResNet \cite{he2016deep} and DenseNet \cite{huang2017densely}.
-Moreover, we investigate more recent architectures which include EfficientNet \cite{tan2019efficientnet}, ConvNeXt \cite{liu2022convnet}, Vision Transformer \cite{dosovitskiy2020image} and MLPMixer \cite{tolstikhin2021mlp}, that have shown state-of-the-art performance in various vision tasks.
+Therefore, our model-architecture (and parameter) choices are motivated by different architecture 'classes', such as the traditional convolutional architectures and the more recent attentional and multilayer-perceptron (MLP) architectures.
+This renders models with different sizes, training/inference time, different abilities in a transfer-learning setting, etc. More specifically, we investigate several architectures which have been traditionally used for EO image classification tasks, such as: AlexNet \citep{krizhevsky2012imagenet}, VGG16 \citep{simonyan2014very}, ResNet \citep{he2016deep} and DenseNet \citep{huang2017densely}.
+Moreover, we investigate more recent architectures, which include EfficientNet \citep{tan2019efficientnet}, ConvNeXt \citep{liu2022convnet}, Vision Transformer \citep{dosovitskiy2020image}, Swin Transformer \citep{ze2022swinv2} and MLPMixer \citep{tolstikhin2021mlp}, that have shown state-of-the-art performance in various vision tasks.
 In the following, we provide a brief overview of these architectures, highlighting their properties in Table \ref{table:models}.